jradd/django-newproj-template/readme.md

 ### Cookbooks

-The other recipes are tied together via the recipe in [chef-cookbook-djangonewproj](https://github.com/jbergantine/chef-cookbook-djangonewproj).
+Some of the recipes referred to in the [Vagrant file](https://gist.github.com/3875868) are tied together via the recipe in [chef-cookbook-djangonewproj](https://github.com/jbergantine/chef-cookbook-djangonewproj).

 ### Gists referenced in chef-cookbook-djangonewproj